 Ajay Banga is president and chief executive officer of MasterCard and a member of its board of directors.

-Prior to joining MasterCard in 2009, Mr. Banga was chief executive officer of Citigroup Asia Pacific, responsible for all businesses in the region, including institutional banking, alternative investments, wealth management, consumer banking, and credit cards.
-He joined Citigroup in 1996 and held a variety of senior management roles in the United States, Asia Pacific, Europe, Middle East, and Africa.
-He was also responsible for Citi's brand marketing and from 2005-2009 oversaw its efforts in microfinance.
+Prior to MasterCard, Mr. Banga was chief executive officer of Citigroup Asia Pacific.
+During his career at Citigroup, he held a variety of senior management roles in the United States, Asia Pacific, Europe, Middle East and Africa.
+He also oversaw the company’s efforts in microfinance.

-He received a B.A. in Economics from Delhi University where he graduated with honors and is an alumnus of the Indian Institute of Management, Ahmedabad.
+He is a graduate of Delhi University and the Indian Institute of Management, Ahmedabad.